Xero-Zero/0x94TR/README.md

 It automatically detects GET or POST requests, by browsing the target site and tries payload based on returning errors.

-(Not necessary and occurs request modification On the burp side, without forcing system resources as 0x94tr does all operations..)

 <h4>Requirements:</h4><br>